TR-Systems/modernist/index.md

 ## Design Elements
 I am using the [CSS Reference](https://www.w3schools.com/cssref/index.php){:target="blank"} and more from W3Schools to learn how to be stylish.

+### Media Screen Styles
+Fully customized for viewing on small screens by reducing font sizes, header sizes, bottom margins and left/right page margins for all content.
+All grids with two columns are reset to one column.

+### Media Print Style
+Removes link buttons from header and toc/menu buttons from content.
+Also removes first two lines of footer, controlled in **default.html** by using "<p class=noprint>".

 ### List Item Spacing
 Lists with a little space between.
 Easy to find and adjust in the style sheet.